 From Princeton University: An interdisciplinary team of researchers, including those from Princeton University, sequenced a region of chromosome 6 in dogs and found multiple sections of canine DNA that were associated with differences in social behavior.
 In many cases, unique genetic insertions called transposons on the Williams-Beuren syndrome critical region (WBSCR) were strongly associated with the tendency to seek out humans for physical contact, assistance and information.

 In contrast, in humans, it is the deletion of genes from the counterpart of this region on the human genome, rather than insertions, that causes Williams-Beuren syndrome, a congenital disorder characterized by hyper-social traits such as exceptional gregariousness.

 Zander Therapeutics :: Specializing in cutting edge therapies for animals

 Founded in 2015 as a biotechnology company focused on veterinary medicine, specifically small molecule treatments for veterinary cancers, autoimmune diseases such as arthritis and other immunotherapies for specialty niche treatments.
-Zander is wholly owned by Entest BioMedical Inc. a fully reporting and trades publicly under the symbol: ENTB Focused on immuno-oncology, stem cell/cancer stem cell, gene silencing.
+Zander is a subsidiary of Entest Group Inc. a fully reporting and trades publicly under the symbol: ETNI Focused on immuno-oncology, stem cell/cancer stem cell, gene silencing.

 Copyright Zander Therapeutics, Inc. 2017